 Fingerprints must be taken by a qualified law enforcement agency (police or sheriff's office).
-CDE will accept fingerprints taken by a fingerprinting service in another state if the fingerprint service provider has been approved by that State's Department of Justice/Bureau of Investigation.
+CBI will accept fingerprints taken by a fingerprinting service in another state if the fingerprint service provider has been approved by that State's Department of Justice/Bureau of Investigation.
 You may wish to call ahead to confirm that a particular law enforcement agency offers applicant fingerprinting and if they charge a fee for that service.
 Note that if they are submitting via a Livescan machine, CBI will accept them only if that law enforcement agency has an applicant fee account with CBI.
 If they do not, ask the agency to print the card from the Livescan machine for you to mail to CBI.

 - Create your one lifetime eLicensing account with CDE.
 We must have an eLicensing account to process the results of your fingerprints once we receive them.
 Without your account, your results cannot be processed requiring you to submit another set of fingerprints after you create this account.
 Always use a personal email address that you check often.
 We highly recommend that you do not use a college or school district email address.
-You can only have one eLicensing account, so if you have already hold an account, please do not create another.
+You may have only one eLicensing account, so if you have already hold an account, please do not create another.

 - Obtain an Applicant Fingerprint Card #FD-258.
 Most law enforcement agencies will provide this card as a part of their service.
 If they do not, you may purchase a fingerprint card from Colorado Correctional Industries (CCI) or Amazon.com.
 (Neither CDE nor CBI provide fingerprint cards.)